ollama/ollama/docs/api.md

 POST /api/blobs/:digest
 ```

-Create a blob from a file.
+Create a blob from a file on the server.
 Returns the server file path.

 #### Query Parameters